 The existence of each segment is fundamental to the successful operation of the distribution network.
 Each segment has similar economic characteristics and therefore the Directors assess the Company has one reportable operating segment.
 The Company generates revenue for the construction, maintenance and renovation of the distribution network in the south of England, responsible for the supply of electricity to over 3.1 million homes and businesses.
 The Company also provides electricity connections providing essential and safe access to the distribution network.
 Each segment represents an essential element of the network, allowing customers to gain and maintain supply of electricity and therefore the Directors assess that the Company has one reportable operating segment.
 As such, the Company does not place reliance with any single key customer.
-The Company continues to operate under the RIIO-ED1 price control which runs for eight years from 1 April 2015 until 31 March 2023.

-The Company also recognised other income relating to government grants of £0.4m in the year (2021:£0.3m).
+The Company also recognised other income relating to government grants of £0.3m in the year (2022: £0.4m).
 This does not equate to other revenue denoted in the analysis above.